 Here are a few potential skills required for this position:

 Of course, it may be difficult to think of anecdotes to support your claim.
 However, answering this question with an example is vital.
-You need to show, not just tell, your interviewer how you are a great fit.
-Your "sales pitch" is designed to convince them that it is in their best interest to hire you.
+You need to show, not just tell, your interviewer how you are a great fit with each answer you give.
+Your “sales pitch” is designed to convince them that it is in their best interest to hire you.

 Your response to the administrative position may be: